jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (b) $200 on a second or subsequent conviction.

 ### 83 Application for registration
-(1) An application for registration as an elector may be made to a Registrar of Electors— (a) in writing, by completing and signing the prescribed form and returning it to the Registrar of Electors; or (b) in an approved electronic medium, by providing the information necessary to complete the prescribed form.
+(1) An application for registration as an elector may be made to the Electoral Commission— (a) in writing, by completing and signing a form that the Electoral Commission has approved and returning it to the Electoral Commission; or
+  (b) in an approved electronic medium, by providing the information necessary to complete the form.
 (2) An application for registration as an elector must state, in respect of the person making the application,— (a) the person's full name; and
   (b) the person's date of birth; and